 Time Limited Psychiatry

 Psychiatry services are provided by appointment only.
 There are no psychiatry appointments after hours or on weekends.
 If you are experiencing a psychiatric/medical emergency, call 911 or go to the nearest Emergency Room.
-Please note, the psychiatric provider is at CAPS on a part-time basis.
+Please note, the psychiatrist is at CAPS on a part-time basis.

-If you would like to make an appointment with the psychiatric provider for an evaluation, you need to first schedule an Initial Consultation appointment with a CAPS counselor.
-The counselor will assess your situation and, depending on your needs, determine if a psychiatric evaluation is clinically appropriate and/or recommended, the counselor will assist you in making an appointment with the CAPS psychiatric provider or with a psychiatric provider in the community.
+If you would like to make an appointment with the psychiatrist at CAPS for an evaluation, you need to first schedule an Initial Consultation appointment with a CAPS clinician.
+The clinician will assess your situation and, depending on your needs, determine if a psychiatric evaluation is clinically appropriate and/or recommended, the clinician will assist you in making an appointment with the CAPS psychiatrist or with a psychiatric provider in the community.

 The first appointment for a psychiatric evaluation is scheduled for 90 minutes.
-During the initial evaluation, your psychiatric provider will review your concerns and will develop a preliminary treatment plan.
+During the initial evaluation, the psychiatrist will review your concerns and will develop a preliminary treatment plan.
 If you agree with the treatment plan, then a decision about ongoing treatment, possibly involving the use of a medication, will be discussed.
 Subsequent appointments will then be scheduled to discuss how well the medication is working and if any modifications are needed.

-You will continue to be monitored by your psychiatric provider as long as you are compliant with your treatment plan, enrolled at Mason and receiving counseling/case management at CAPS.
-Follow-up appointments with your psychiatric provider are usually 20-30 minutes in length.
-Once stable on a medication regimen, as deemed by your psychiatric provider, you will be provided with referrals to mental health providers in the community for ongoing medication management.
+You will continue to be monitored by the psychiatrist as long as you are compliant with your treatment plan, enrolled at Mason and receiving therapy/case management at CAPS.
+Follow-up appointments with the psychiatrist are usually 20-30 minutes in length.
+Once stable on a medication regimen, as deemed by the psychiatrist, you will be provided with referrals to psychiatric providers in the community for ongoing medication management.